Skip to contents

 RcW

-an optional modifier for Rc to calculate leaf wetness effect from 1 if wet to 0 if dry.
+Optional modifier for Rc to calculate leaf wetness effect from 1 if wet to 0 if dry.
 This is a numeric two-column matrix with the first column being hours (1 to 24) and the second the modifier (bounded by 0 and 1).
-Only used when simple_wetness == TRUE, if it is provided and simple_wetness == FALSE, these values will be ignored.
+Used when simple_wetness = FALSE (hourly/derived wetness).
+If NULL (default), a linear relationship is used where 0 hours wet = 0 and 24 hours wet = 1.
+Ignored if simple_wetness = TRUE.

 simple_wetness